jdeleon-py/LArPix-v1-Documentation-JD/setting_up.md

   - The env is now activated and the user is free to install the necessary packages to the project, and free to move about any directory that pertains to the project's env

-This tutorial will create two virtual envs - one for larpix-control==2.3.0 and the other for larpix-control==3.2.2
+This tutorial will create two virtual envs - one for larpix-control==2.3.0 and the other for larpix-control==3.4.0 (most recent version)

 **Directory Tree for larpix project**